thycotic/dsv-docs/product/dynamic-secrets/index.md

 ## Linking

-A Dynamic Secret is linked to another Secret, which contains the actual credentials used to generate temporary access keys.
+A Dynamic Secret is linked to a Base Secret, which contains the actual credentials used to generate temporary access keys.
 ![](./images/spacer.png)

 ![](./images/DynamicSecretLinking.png)